A Frame's Fine Finishing Touch: Completely Clean Acrylic

 c.
 Avoid using ammonia-based cleansers, including most household glass cleaners (even those that are “environmentally friendly”, “organic” or “un-scented”).
 They typically contain chemicals that can damage your acrylic by creating a permanent cloud or haze.

-Questions?
-Want to see the choices of American Frame acrylics?
+Contact us with questions.
+Or read about more choices of American Frame acrylic.
 Ready to order your picture framing supplies?
 Click here.

 You can buy our acrylic cleaning kit here.